Government policies and the subprime mortgage crisis: Overview

 Countering the analysis of Krugman and members of the FCIC, Peter Wallison argues that the crisis was caused by the bursting of a real estate bubble that was supported largely by low or no-down-payment loans, which was uniquely the case for U.S. residential housing loans.

 Krugman's analysis is also challenged by other analysis.
 After researching the default of commercial loans during the financial crisis, Xudong An and Anthony B. Sanders reported (in December 2010): "We find limited evidence that substantial deterioration in CMBS [commercial mortgage-backed securities] loan underwriting occurred prior to the crisis."
 Other analysts support the contention that the crisis in commercial real estate and related lending took place after the crisis in residential real estate.
 Business journalist Kimberly Amadeo reports: "The first signs of decline in residential real estate occurred in 2006.
 Three years later, commercial real estate started feeling the effects.
 Denice A. Gierach, a real estate attorney and CPA, wrote:...most of the commercial real estate loans were good loans destroyed by a really bad economy.
 In other words, the borrowers did not cause the loans to go bad, it was the economy.

 Critics of U.S. affordable housing policies have cited three aspects of governmental affordable housing policy as having contributed to the financial crisis: the Community Reinvestment Act, HUD-regulated affordable housing mandates imposed upon Fannie Mae and Freddie Mac, and HUD's direct efforts to promote affordable housing through state and local entities.
-Economist Thomas Sowell wrote in 2009: "Lax lending standards used to meet 'affordable housing' quotas were the key to the American mortgage crisis."
-Sowell described multiple instances of regulatory and executive pressure to expand home ownership through lower lending standards during the 1990s and 2000s.
+In his 2010 book The Housing Boom and Bust, Thomas Sowell wrote: "Lax lending standards used to meet 'affordable housing' quotas were the key to the American mortgage crisis.".